choudhmh/maintenance-tracking/README.md

 The Equipment Maintenance Dashboard is a React (Next.js) application designed to track, monitor, and analyze maintenance activities for various equipment.
 It provides key insights into equipment status, maintenance history, and department-level workload using interactive charts and a user-friendly interface.

 🎥 **Demo Video:**
-The video demonstarte how it functions currently: https://drive.google.com/file/d/1f4lqdK72dllvh66_o2AoTZvWPu7b7-iZ/view?usp=sharing
+The video demonstarte how it functions currently can be found here: https://drive.google.com/file/d/1f4lqdK72dllvh66_o2AoTZvWPu7b7-iZ/view?usp=sharing